pabbey/Tel_Bot/README.md

 ### PROJECT TOPIC

-TELEGRAM BOT
+TELEGRAM BOT ASSISTANT

 ### PROJECT DISCRIPTION:

-This system is to act as a personal assistance that works on telegram.
+This system is to act as a personal assistant that works on telegram.
-This bot should be able to retrive information using APIs and feed the the user with the necessary information.
+This bot should be able to retrive information using APIs and feed the the user with the necessary information and help automate your home by oning and offing light.

 ### WORK_BREAK_DOWN: